leonw774/efficient-mtri-music-gen/README.md

       - `LEARNING_RATE_DECAY_END_RATIO`
     - `EARLY_STOP`: number of non-improved validation before early
   - Others
-    - `VALID_EVAL_SAMPLE_NUMBER`: number of samples the validated model generates to be evaluated
     - `USE_DEVICE`
     - `EVAL_CONFIG_NAME`: point to a file in `configs/eval`